 The APIC pool represents the excess tax benefits related to share-based compensation that are available to absorb future tax deficiencies.
 If the amount of future tax deficiencies is greater than the available APIC pool, the Company records the excess as income tax expense in its condensed consolidated statements of income.
-During the three- and nine-month periods ended August 3, 2013, the Company had a sufficient APIC pool to cover any tax deficiencies recorded and as a result, these deficiencies did not affect its results of operations.
-During the three-month period ended August 4, 2012, the Company recorded excess tax benefits of \$3.9 million.
-The Company applied these excess tax benefits to the income tax expense previously recorded during the three-month period ended February 4, 2012, resulting in no income tax expense related to share-based compensation for the nine-month period ended August 4, 2012.
+During the three- and nine-month periods ended August 2, 2014 and August 3, 2013, the Company had available APIC pool to absorb tax deficiencies recorded and as a result, these deficiencies did not affect its results of operations.